This post may contain affiliate links which won’t change your price but will share some commission.

 Now I’m not talking about the frozen dish that you can purchase in almost every supermarket.
 In fact, these store-bought cousins are even improperly named.
 They’re called “Pierogies.”

 For all Poles, this is the funniest thing ever.
-Reason being is that the word “Pierogi” is already pluralized (1 “pierog” is the singular).
-The adding of an “s” to make the English name plural is just way too funny.
-But obviously I get it, and I’m absolutely not offended.
+The reason being is that the word “Pierogi” is already pluralized (1 “pierog” is the singular).
+The addition of an “s” to make the English name plural is just way too funny.
+But obviously, I get it, and I’m absolutely not offended.